AspicTechnologies/cinematic-vr-doc/PannerPresentation.md

 Using the button at the bottom of the widget, you can add new channels.
 Use the small arrow to display all new channel variants.

-# 3. Media
+# 3. Media sources

 First field holds the path to your video file.
 You can change the video used by drag-n-dropping a file from your explorer.
 Once you have dropped a file, trigger play/pause to ensure video is loading.

-At the bottom of the widget, two buttons allow you to add file or asio sources.
-When mixing, you will mainly use asio source, to connect with your DAW.
+At the bottom of the widget, buttons allow you to add file, asio or virtual sound card source.
+When mixing, you will mainly use asio or virtual soundcard, to connect with your DAW.
 However, for encoding a finallized project, you will have to use a bounced audio file.

 Audio source can be renamed (double click).
 Use checkbox to chose which audio source is used by the audio renderer.